Chilliwack/jupyter_demo/README.md

-# Visual Studio Code for the Busy Scientist
+# Jupyter Notebook for the Busy Scientist

 A quick demonstration.
-Some fantastic scientific programmers wait a long-time before trying a modern IDE.
+Some curious scientific programmers wait a long-time before trying a modern IDE.
-Here are some reasons to take a look at Visual Studio Code.
+Here are some reasons to take a look at Jupyter.

 ## Preliminaries

+**First**, it's good to know there's two distinct and different products associated with Jupyter.
+The earliest and first product developed by the Jupyter team is called [Jupyter Notebook](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html).
+This is the one you will see discussed the most when surfing the web.
+The second and latest product developed by the Jupyter team and the one we'll discuss in further detail below is JupyterLab(https://jupyterlab.readthedocs.io/en/latest/).
+So let's get started with JupyterLab!

 1. Install Visual Studio Code (https://code.visualstudio.com/)
 2. Add the following four key extensions (Code Runner 0.9.16, Python, and R, markdownlint).